-All VN program requirements must be completed before the student can meet graduation requirements.
+All ADN program requirements must be completed before the student can meet graduation requirements.
 These requirements include:

-- If the student has received letters summarizing counseling sessions, all issues must be addressed before the student's final grade will be recorded. - Completion of ATI Comprehensive Predictors. - Attendance at the three-day ATI NCLEX-PN Live Review. - Active participation and progress in the Virtual ATI, - All courses within the VN Program must be completed with a cumulative average of 80% on all exams and quizzes in all didactic courses.
-All program and course objectives must be satisfactorily completed. - Complete all nursing courses in sequence as outlined in the degree plan with a grade of B (80%) or above after adding all other assignments to the 80% exam average.
+- If the student has received letters summarizing counseling sessions, all issues must be addressed before the student's final grade will be recorded. - If the student entered the ADN program as an LVN, an Advanced Placement Form must be submitted to the college Registrar before graduation. - Completion of ATI Comprehensive Predictors. - Attendance at the three-day ATI NCLEX-RN Live Review. - Active participation and progress in the Virtual ATI. - All courses within the ADN Program must be completed with a cumulative average of 80% on all exams and quizzes in all didactic courses.
+In the clinical courses, a combined average of 80% is required on clinical evaluations and/or clinical paperwork.
+All program and course objectives must be satisfactorily completed. - Students must complete the medication administration/calculation exam at all levels. - Complete all nursing courses in sequence as outlined in the degree plan with a grade of B (80%) or above after adding all other assignments to the 80% exam benchmark average.